Mctias/Covid-Visualizer/README.md

 ## Tools

-This visualization of Covid-19 data is made with HTML, CSS, JavaScript, jQery, and of course the library d3.js, which is a great tool for creating modern visualizations for the web.
+This visualization of Covid-19 data is made with HTML, CSS, JavaScript, jQuery, and of course the library d3.js, which is a great tool for creating modern visualizations for the web.

 ## Credit